 - He offers to send the letter to Peter Hawkins on, but tears up the one in shorthand because he can't read it—he pretends not to know that it's from Harker.

 Jonathan Harker's Journal, May 31

-He looks around, and his traveling clothes are gone, too.
+- He looks around and notices his traveling clothes are gone, too.